ainfosec/gr-j2497/README.md

 # Hardware

-This project is an implementation of a J2497 (PLC4TRUCKS) receiver that can be used with any GNU Radio SDR capable of receiving 100 kHz - 400 kHz.
+This project contains an implementation of a J2497 (PLC4TRUCKS) receiver that can be used with any GNU Radio SDR capable of receiving 100 kHz - 400 kHz.
 For RTL-SDR and others, this will require an upconverter.
 Below is an example receiver configuration using an active antenna, Ham It Up, and an RTL-SDR to upconvert the signals to 125 MHz.

 ![antenna](/examples/images/antenna.jpg)

+J2497 signals can be generated with most SDRs including the HackRF, USRP B205mini & B210, and fl2k.
+The HackRF and fl2k are capable of transmitting the signals directly at baseband.
+SDRs that are unable to tune to such low frequencies can use the Ham It Up in reverse as a downconverter to translate signals centered around 125 MHz down to baseband.

 # Signal